 How to open an image in Python

-Learn how to open an image in Python using various methods.
-Discover tips, real-world applications, and how to debug common errors.
+Learn how to open an image in Python.
+This guide covers various methods, tips, real-world applications, and how to debug common errors.

 Using the Image module from PIL/Pillow